Signs of organ transplant rejection

 Other medications taken after a transplant

-After an organ transplant, in some cases, you may need more medicines to cope with the side-effects.
+After an organ transplant, in some cases, you may need more drugs to cope with the side-effects.
 For instance you might take:

 Many people only need extra medication during the early stages of their treatment.
-When your doctor lowers your dose of immunosuppressants, the side effects may bother you less or simply go away.
+When your doctor reduces your dose of immunosuppressants, the side effects may bother you less or simply go away.